passwork-me/passwork-python/README.md

 ## Installation

-You can install the package directly from Bitbucket:
+You can install the package directly from Github:

 ```bash
 pip install git+ssh://git@github.com:passwork-me/passwork-python.git